-Subsequently, the Florida Department of Management Services, referred to as the DMS, which is responsible for administering our correctional contracts with the State of Florida, conducted a detailed analysis of the allegations raised by the IG Report which included a comprehensive written response to the IG Report which we had prepared and delivered to the DMS.
+Subsequently, the Florida Department of Management Services, referred to as the DMS, which is responsible for administering our correctional contracts with the State of Florida, conducted a detailed analysis of the allegations raised by the IG Report which included a comprehensive written response to the IG Report which we prepared.
 In September 2005, the DMS provided a letter to us stating that, although its review had not yet been fully completed, it did not find any indication of any improper conduct by us.
 On October 17, 2006, DMS provided a letter to us stating that its review had been completed.
 We and DMS then agreed to settle this matter for \$0.3 million.
 This amount was paid in the first quarter of 2007.
 Although this determination is not dispositive of the recently initiated litigation, we believe it supports our position that we have valid defenses in this matter.
-The Florida Department of Law Enforcement is currently investigating this matter and we are cooperating with the investigation.
-We will continue to monitor this matter and intend to defend our rights vigorously.
+The Florida Department of Law Enforcement has completed its investigation of this matter and found no wrongdoing on behalf of the Company.
+We will continue to monitor this matter, and intend to defend our rights vigorously.
 However, given the amounts claimed by the plaintiff and the fact that the nature of the allegations could cause adverse publicity to us, we believes that this matter, if settled unfavorably, could have a material adverse effect on our financial condition and results of operations.